fin-hypergrid/core/README.md

 ### Contributors

-Developers interested in contributing to this project should submit pull requests against the `develop` branch.
+Developers interested in contributing to this project should review our [contributing guide](CONTRIBUTING.md) before making pull requests.
-We have several beginner `help wanted` [tickets](https://github.com/openfin/fin-hypergrid/issues) open for community involvement.